Skytheredhead/outlookscrape/README.md

    ```bash
    py -3 -m streamlit run app.py
    ```
-5. Follow the on-screen prompts to save your Outlook credentials, create the persistent Outlook browser profile via the manual login flow, and start the background watcher.
+5. Follow the on-screen prompts to set your Gmail destination, log into Outlook via the dedicated Chrome window, and start the background watcher.

 ## Features
-- Streamlit dashboard with start/stop controls, focus-aware live logging, and dependency self-checks.
+- Streamlit control center with start/stop controls, focus-aware live logging, and dependency self-checks.
-- Securely encrypted storage of Outlook credentials (Fernet encryption, decrypted only at use time).
+- Card-based layout with gradient styling, compact status metrics, and streamlined buttons.
+- Customizable polling cadence with human-like randomization between the limits you choose.
 - Manual and headless Selenium sessions backed by a persistent Chrome profile to minimize CAPTCHAs.
 - Gmail API integration for forwarding and alert notifications.
-- Human-like polling cadence, cooldowns on failure, and persistent forwarding history.
+- Persistent forwarding history and automatic cooldowns when Outlook objects.

 ## Prerequisites
 - Python 3.9 or later on Windows (tested) or other desktop OS.